|Nutritional Guidelines (per serving)|

 - 3/4 cup water

-- Heat the sesame oil in a large wok over medium-high heat.
+Heat the sesame oil in a large wok over medium-high heat.
 Add the garlic, and cook for 2 minutes, stirring the garlic often so that it does not burn.
-Add the chicken, and cook for 6-7 minutes or until the chicken is no longer pink, also stirring often over the high heat.
+Add the chicken, and cook for 6 to 7 minutes or until the chicken is no longer pink, also stirring often over the high heat.
 Remove the chicken and garlic from the wok, and set aside.

-- While the wok is still hot, add the vegetables to the wok, and cook for 5-6 minutes, or until the vegetables are tender-crisp and still bright in color.
+While the wok is still hot, add the vegetables to the wok, and cook for 5 to 6 minutes, or until the vegetables are tender-crisp and still bright in color.
 Meanwhile, mix the remaining ingredients together (water through ground red pepper) in a separate dish, and set the liquid mixture aside.

-- Return the chicken to the wok, and pour the sauce mixture into the wok as well.
-Cook an additional 3-4 minutes, gently stirring all ingredients together until the sauce is thickened.
+Return the chicken to the wok, and pour the sauce mixture into the wok as well.
+Cook an additional 3 to 4 minutes, gently stirring all ingredients together until the sauce is thickened.

 When you hear the word "fry," as in stir fry, you probably think that this couldn't possibly be something that is going to lean and low calorie.
 But the process of stir-frying, originating in the east, actually involves cooking food in a very small amount of oil over very high heat.
 It can result in perfectly cooked vegetables and foods that are still vibrant in color and perfectly crisp.